Writing assistant

 | ChatGPT | Not in Word; hallucinates citations |

-PubMed, CrossRef, and Semantic Scholar — 250M+ articles with links and DOIs when you need evidence, not vibes.
+PubMed, CrossRef, Semantic Scholar, bioRxiv, and more — 250M+ articles with links and DOIs when you need evidence, not vibes.

 I found 4 structural issues vs Frontiers in Physiology guidelines.
 Want me to jump to the abstract word count first?